You are here

 This course is designed to build on basic language skills and to reinforce structure and vocabulary, while encouraging impromptu speaking, group skills, elementary writing assignments and creative presentations in Italian.
 Simplified cultural readings center on Italy today, Italian language films and guided conversational practice will expose students to authentic language in different contexts.

 MLIT201 Intermediate Italian I

 Prerequisite(s): MLIT 102 or two-three years of high school Italian

 This course builds on the speaking, listening, reading and writing skills acquired in elementary Italian courses.
 It covers more complex grammatical structures and tenses to enable students to converse with more fluency and to approach selected readings on different subjects.
 Italian magazines, newspapers, adapted short stories, video and films will be used as sources of information on contemporary Italian life and to provide subject matter for conversation.
 Oral examinations, skits, frequent contemporary assignments and class presentations will be integral parts of the course.

 MLIT202 Intermediate Italian II

 Prerequisite(s): MLIT 201 or three-four years of high school Italian

 This course is designed to help improve students' communication skills in Italian and to help their understanding of Italian culture.
 During class they will be required to participate in practical oral drills, group activities, pronunciation and listening comprehension exercises to learn and practice how to express themselves in real- life situations.
 There will be regular meetings with a peer tutors for one-on-one conversations.

 MLIT205 Italian Language Immersion

-With a theoretical and hands-on approach, this intermediate course offers the opportunity for students to increase all four language skills (aural-oral/reading/writing/grammar) while at the same experiencing the culture first hand.
-Students will attend classes every day and under the supervision of a Bentley Modern Language Faculty will visit various sites.
-These visits will offer the students a chance to appreciate the history and culture of Italy.
-This course will fulfill the same requirements for Modern Language intermediate course depending on language placement.
-Therefore, it can fulfill Arts and Sciences language requirement, or LSM Global Perspective language courses, as well as Modern Language Italian minor requirements.
+With a theoretical and hands-on approach, this intermediate course offers the opportunity for students to increase all four language skills (aural-oral/reading/writing/grammar) while at the same experiencing the culture firsthand.
+Students will attend classes every day and, under the supervision of a Bentley Modern Language faculty member will visit various sites.
+These visits will offer students a chance to appreciate the history and culture of Italy.
+This course will fulfill the same requirements for the Modern Language intermediate course depending on language placement.
+Therefore, it can fulfill the Arts and Sciences language requirement, or LSM Global Perspective language courses, as well as Modern Language Italian minor requirements.